 The southernmost tip of Florida is the only place in the United States where you can see crocodiles and alligators together.
 But, even in South Miami, they do not live in the same habitat.

-Alligators live in the swamps and marshes along the banks of lakes and rivers.
+You can find alligators in the swamps and marshes along the banks of lakes and rivers.

 Crocodiles venture out into open water, fast-moving streams, rivers and channels where the river meets the sea.
+Saltwater crocs live in dark brackish water or in the open sea, where alligators are not found.

 Is An Alligator Faster Than A Crocodile?